The Red Buckets will return again this spring, beginning Friday, March 10.

 Broadway Cares is the major financial supporter of the social service programs at the Entertainment Community Fund (formerly The Actors Fund), helping everyone in entertainment and the performing arts.
 Broadway Cares/Equity Fights AIDS also awards annual grants to more than 450 AIDS and family service organizations in all 50 states, Puerto Rico and Washington, D.C.

-During six enthusiastic weeks of fundraising in the spring and fall.
-Broadway and Off-Broadway shows, national tours, regional, community and student productions join together to ask their audiences to donate after performances in support of Broadway Cares/Equity Fights AIDS’ annual grants.
+During six enthusiastic weeks of fundraising in the spring and fall, Broadway, Off-Broadway and national touring productions join together to ask their audiences to donate after performances in support of Broadway Cares/Equity Fights AIDS’ annual grants.

 The companies of shows on Broadway, Off-Broadway and around the country use their voices to make a difference.
 Just by signing posters or Playbills and staying a few minutes after a show for the curtain appeal, you’re providing people in need with tangible help that makes a real difference in their lives.

-To participate this fall, all you have to do is:
+To participate this spring, all you have to do is:

 Sign posters, Playbills and other memorabilia if your show chooses to do so